JohnHamwi/TravlrEnhanced/README.md

 <!-- HEADER: Title of the project -->
-<h1 align="center">Travlr</h1>
+<h1 align="center">Travlr Enhanced</h1>

 <!-- INTRODUCTION: Brief introduction about the project, its inspiration, and purpose -->
 ## Introduction
-The Travlr project is designed to provide a seamless travel planning experience by offering powerful APIs and an intuitive server setup.
-This project serves as a one-stop platform for users to manage their travel data, plan itineraries, and discover new travel destinations.
-Born from a passion for both technology and exploration, Travlr aims to make travel easier, smarter, and more enjoyable.
+The TravlrEnhanced project is an upgraded version of the original Travlr application, designed to offer an improved travel planning experience with enhanced security, performance, and usability.
+This project integrates advanced authentication, optimized database queries, and new API enhancements to ensure a seamless experience for users managing their travel plans.

 <!-- DESCRIPTION: Detailed description of the project, its features, and functionalities -->
 ## Description
-Travlr is a full-stack travel application that combines an intuitive user interface with powerful backend APIs.
-The system allows users to manage their travel information, explore various destinations, and track trips in an easy-to-use environment.
-The project includes a server setup, data management, and robust integration with public APIs to enhance the overall experience.
+TravlrEnhanced is a full-stack travel application that provides an intuitive interface with powerful backend capabilities.
+The system allows users to manage trips, explore travel destinations, and securely authenticate their accounts with JWT-based authentication.
+It also includes performance optimizations and data caching to enhance efficiency and scalability.

 <!-- BUILT WITH: Technologies and tools used in the project -->
 ### Built With